IndexCoreasmjit::CodeHolder

 Returns null if the allocation failed.

-Error CodeHolder::resolveCrossSectionFixups()noexcept[¶]
+Error CodeHolder::resolve_cross_section_fixups()noexcept[¶]

+Resolves cross-section fixups associated with each label that was used as a destination in code of a different section.
 It's only useful to people that use multiple sections as it will do nothing if the code only contains a single section in which cross-section fixups are not possible.

-Error CodeHolder::bindLabel(
+Error CodeHolder::bind_label(

 const Label& label,

-uint32_t sectionId,
+uint32_t section_id,

 uint64_t offset